csbrendan/CS229/README.md

 **Evaluation**

-The model is evaluated on a held-out test set from the FaceForensics dataset and my custom dataset, measuring its accuracy in detecting deepfake videos.
+The model is evaluated on a held-out test set from my custom Zoom dataset manipulated with Deep Live Cam.

 ## To Run Experiments